This program was recorded. You can watch it on our YouTube channel here: https://youtu.be/MZYJNkXplHg

 The Camden Public Library warmly welcomes Mark S. Burrows, one of the leading interpreters of Rilke’s writings and an award-winning translator of his poems, to share his recently published new version of the Austrian poet’s Sonnets to Orpheus.

-This event is in-person only and will take place on Tuesday, December 10 at 6:30 p.m. in the Picker Room.
+This event will take place on Tuesday, December 10 at 6:30 p.m. at the library as well as on Zoom.
 Refreshments will be provided.

 Join us for an engaging evening featuring a reading of select sonnets from Rilke’s last great poetry-cycle, his Sonnets to Orpheus (1922/1923).
 Burrows opens these poems to us as expressions of what an early literary scholar called a new “dawn of consciousness where language is in the making, and where myth and symbol must often supply the place of not yet thinkable thoughts.”